kunrex/Sugar.Lang/docs/README.md

 let: x = create Class(param1, param2);
 ```
 Importing a directory imports all files whereas importing a file imports all public structures within it.
+You may also import a specific public structure.

 ## Questions ?!
 So yes there a few things here.
 No try-catch-finally statements, no switch statements, no generics, no destructors and may have even noticed that there is no static constructor either.